 Volunteers make it possible for Lambert House to keep its doors open.
 The purpose of the volunteer program is to provide the delivery of all programs and services at Lambert House.

-We have approximately 80 active volunteers whose roles include board members, drop-in center chaperones, cyber center chaperones, discussion group facilitators, activity volunteers, youth volunteers, and meal providers.
-Volunteers are central to youths' experiences at Lambert House, and allow the organization to leverage donor dollars to a greater degree than most organizations.
+Lambert House engages nearly 100 active volunteers whose roles include board members, drop-in center chaperones, meal providers, peer support group facilitators, youth activity volunteers, youth-led events & activities, admin & fundraising, maintenance team (carpentry, electrical, plumbing, etc.), social media/PR, and others.
+Our volunteers are central to youths' experiences at Lambert House, and allow the organization to leverage donor dollars to a greater degree than most organizations.
 Volunteer and youth internship applications available below.
-Please contact the Program Manager for questions or a MS Word document application.
+You can also contact the Program Manager with questions or to obtain a Microsoft Word version of the application.

-Adult Volunteers (age 23 & older) in direct-service roles are required to complete a 20-hour training program prior to beginning their volunteer role.
+Adult Volunteers (age 23 & older) in direct-service roles are required to complete our multi-step application process, and 20-hour training program prior to beginning their volunteer role.
 This training is held three times annually in February, June, and October.
 Our next training will be held on Saturday, February 24th; Sunday, February 25th; and Saturday, March 3rd from 10am-6pm each of those days.
-More details about training will be shared throughout the volunteer vetting process.
+More details about training will be shared throughout the volunteer application process.

 Volunteers help chaperone the drop-in center and are responsible for providing a safe and supportive place for LGBTQ youth.
-Each volunteer is asked to cover a minimum of one three hour shift per week in a scheduled shift, and commit to at least one year of volunteering.
+Volunteers build build healthy relationships with program participants and serve as both informal mentors, and role models for youth.
+Each volunteer is asked to cover a minimum of one three hour shift scheduled at the same time each week, and commit to at least one year of volunteering.
 Click here for full position description.
 The minimum age to be a drop-center volunteer is 23, or 24 if a former youth program participant.